Environmental impact of pesticides: Animals

+Animal studies mostly focus on fish, insects, birds, amphibians and arachnids.
 Many kinds of animals are harmed by pesticides, leading many countries to regulate pesticide usage through Biodiversity Action Plans.
 Animals including humans may be poisoned by pesticide residues that remain on food, for example when wild animals enter sprayed fields or nearby areas shortly after spraying.

 Pesticides can eliminate some animals' essential food sources, causing the animals to relocate, change their diet or starve.
 Residues can travel up the food chain; for example, birds can be harmed when they eat insects and worms that have consumed pesticides.
 Earthworms digest organic matter and increase nutrient content in the top layer of soil.
 They protect human health by ingesting decomposing litter and serving as bioindicators of soil activity.
 Pesticides have had harmful effects on growth and reproduction on earthworms.
 Some pesticides can bioaccumulate, or build up to toxic levels in the bodies of organisms that consume them over time, a phenomenon that impacts species high on the food chain especially hard.